 Another Ferdinanda Beach restaurant that came highly recommended was the Burlingame Restaurant.
 The chef was formerly at The Ritz-Carlton, but joined with the owners to open Burlingame.
 The restaurant focuses on coastal cuisine and fresh, local ingredients.

 Burlingame is located at 20 South 5th St, Fernandina Beach, Florida 32034, 904-432-7671

 Timoti’s Seafood Shack

 Timoti’s is a classic seafood shack with a cool, slightly hipster vibe.
 They offer minimal indoor seating but have a family-friendly, covered patio eating area with a playground.

 The food is casual, focusing on wild-caught seafood including fried fish baskets, tacos, sandwiches and salads.
 I tried the fried oyster po boy (yum), and others in my group really enjoyed the seaweed salad, fish tacos, and the poke bowl.

 Timoti’s is located at 21 N 3rd Street, Ferdinanda Beach, FL 32034, 904-310-6550

 The Salty Pelican

-One of my Floridian friends recommended The Salty Pelican.
-This beach bar also offers fresh oysters, catch of the day, as well as a variety of sandwiches, salads and starters.
+One of my Floridian friends recommended The Salty Pelican and we stopped here once on a road trip dow to Orlando.
+This beach bar with an outdoor patio also offers fresh seafood, oysters, catch of the day, as well as a variety of sandwiches, salads and starters.
 At night it turns into a happening hot spot.

 Fernandina Beach Bars